 The main tool that families and individuals often use when in noisy spaces are ear defenders or noise cancelling headphones.
 Many people find noise cancelling headphones more effective than ear defenders.
 The noise cancellation can be used without music playing.

 It can also help to complete activities that the individual finds calming before they to go into a noisy space.
-I explore many .
+I explore many sensory regulation strategies on my website.
 These will differ for everyone, many adults report things like yoga, weights exercise, and mediation to be helpful.
 It’s also important to allow down time in a quiet space after attending noisy spaces!

 - Can SoundPrint be such a tool?

 I think SoundPrint is a useful tool for identifying the level of noise in a space.
 So, if you have come from a noisy space, then SoundPrint could identify a quite space you could go to for some down time!
 It could be a great tool to map out your sensory day, to ensure that there were quiet periods.